 The cheapest way is by bus.
 You first have to get to the bombing memorial in Kuta.
 From there, you take a bus to Lovina.
 The whole trip takes about 4.5 hours and costs up to 210,000 IDR.

 Some major hotels offer a shuttle which is very convenient, yet you pay much more than if you arrange your transport yourself.
 This being said, it’s wiser to overpay for a safe trip than to risk your well-being on arrival.
 You’ll find more on this important topic in my post Keep Calm and Travel Solo.

 However, for your comfort and safety, here you can pre-book a reliable and reasonably priced airport shuttle.

-While hiring a car with a driver is comparatively cheap if you share it between two or three people, it’s obviously not that cheap anymore if you pay the whole thing yourself.
-Of course, you can try to share with fellow-travellers, but it’s not guaranteed that you’ll find someone according to your interests and itinerary.
+While hiring a car with a driver is comparatively cheap if you share it between two or three people, it’s obviously not that cheap anymore if you pay for the whole thing yourself.
+Of course, you can try to share with fellow travellers, but it’s not guaranteed that you’ll find someone according to your interests and itinerary.

 Also, there are only a few organized group trips that you might join.
 I achieved that twice during my entire trip.
 Other than that, I involuntarily lived like a queen and had cars to myself.

-To help you finding the best option even if you travel Bali solo, I’m including some tour offers in the How to Visit section below.
+To help you find the best option even if you travel to Bali solo, I’m including some tour offers in the How to Visit section below.

 Where to Stay